mukeshnaiduu/Fyndr.AI/README.md

-# HireHub AI - Unified Platform
+# Fyndr.AI - Unified Platform

 ## About the Project

-HireHub AI is a comprehensive hiring and job search platform that leverages artificial intelligence to connect employers with the best talent and help job seekers find the perfect opportunities.
+Fyndr.AI is a comprehensive hiring and job search platform that leverages artificial intelligence to connect employers with the best talent and help job seekers find the perfect opportunities.
 This repository is a unified merge of four separate modules (A, B, C, and D) into a single cohesive application.

 ## Features